 Diet tends to be the biggest contributor to gut damage.
 The standard American diet, which is high in sugar and saturated fats and low in dietary fiber, has been shown to drive inflammation.
 Try to avoid foods that are processed or contain added sugars.

-NSAIDs, opioids, corticosteroids, oral birth control pills, and certain antibiotics may also contribute to stomach and GI issues.
 Consult with your doctor and ask if you may be able to switch to an alternate medication while your stomach is healing.

 Which Option Works Best to Heal the Stomach Lining?